chuyingzhu/Minesweeper/README.md

-# minesweeper
+# Minesweeper
-Minesweeper Android app
+Minesweeper Android app that I made in May 2018.